USS Constellation, Inner Harbor, Baltimore, Maryland, November 2009. Photo by Diane F. Evartt.

 Skipjack H. M. Krentz on Miles River, St. Michaels, Maryland, February 2005.
 Photo by Diane F. Evartt.

 The Baltimore Boat Show is held each winter at the Baltimore Convention Center.
-The next show will be held January 23-26, 2020.
+The next show will be held in January 2021.

 Sailboats, Back Creek, Annapolis, Maryland, September 2009.
 Photo by Diane F. Evartt.